rtcharity/resources.eahub.org/content/learn/glossary.md

 <a target="_blank" href="https://concepts.effectivealtruism.org/concepts/importance-neglectedness-tractability/">Importance,Tractability, Neglectedness (ITN)</a> OR Scale, Neglectedness, Solvability (SNS) - a framework used within the EA community to decide which cause areas or interventions are likely to be more promising to focus on.

-<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/information-hazards/">Information hazard</a> - Risks that arise when the dissemination or the potential dissemination of true information can cause harm.
+<a target="_blank" href="https://concepts.effectivealtruism.org/concepts/information-hazards/">Information hazard</a> - Risks that arise when the dissemination or potential dissemination of true information can cause harm.
 E.g. the genetic sequence of a lethal pathogen or a blueprint for making a thermonuclear weapon.

 # J